-Templar Knights Shield
+Templar Knights Shield - Hanging

 The Templar Knights

 Templar Knights a.k.a.
-‘Poor Knights of Christ’ were a
+‘Poor Knights of Christ’

-are called the Poor Knights due to the oath of poverty and chastity they
+They are called the Poor Knights due to the oath of poverty and chastity they

 promised to take.
 This oath required them to supply their own means of travel

-and weaponry and for sometime they relied on alms for their fare and other
+and weaponry and for sometime they relied on alms for their fare and other needs.

-the Order in honor of the oath of poverty.
+in honor of the oath of poverty.

 The order of the Templars grew in nobility rather quickly.
 They owed this to the two great passions of the Middle Ages, religious exuberance and martial fortitude.
 Even before the Templars proved their worth, the spiritual and civil authorities showered them with favors of all sorts.
 They received protection from the popes with tax and juristic exemption.
 Officially endorsed by the Roman Catholic Church in 1128, the Order became a favored charity across Europe and their power of brotherhood prospered.
 The order, organized under a grand master and general council, established its headquarters in Jerusalem.